nadralia/nadralia/README.md

 Experienced professional with multiple skills.
 Very diligent, attentive to details, hard working and honest.

-I write super clean, readable and reusable code in JavaScript and TypeScript.
+I write super clean, readable and reusable code in JavaScript/TypeScript, Python And PHP.
 Also I have an eye for great UI/UX, an extreme attention to detail, strong communication skills, and an efficient workflow.

 Here are some ideas to get you started: